Graduation Class Information

 Commencement is a formal ceremony to celebrate the candidates' commissioning into a new mission (undertaking) of life.
 Only those candidates who have completed ALL requirements (including clearing financial obligations) for graduation at Bethune-Cookman University may participate.
 Bethune-Cookman University seeks to develop graduates who are honorable, democratic citizens capable of making worthwhile contributions to society.
 The University expects its graduates to uphold the highest moral and ethical standards set forth by our founder Dr. Mary McLeod Bethune by practicing self-discipline throughout the graduation activities.
 Graduating students are still accountable for their behavior.

-Parking will be provided at several locations near and around campus.
-The University will provide shuttle service from parking lots to the Bethune Performing Arts Center.
+Parking will be provided at several locations near and around The Ocean Center including the public parking garage on Atlantic Avenue.